AndriiVivcharenko/similarity_search/readme.md

 ```

-In order to run the api locally, you still need to run `qdrant` from `docker-compose.yaml` (if you are not using `pinecone`)
+To run the API locally, you still need to run qdrant from `docker-compose.yaml` (if you aren’t using pinecone).

-To do this, run the following docker compose command
+Use the following Docker Compose command:
 ```
 docker compose -f <path to docker-compose.yaml file> -p similarity_search run qdrant_db
 ```